ToneFinance/alpha/fulfillment-engine/README.md

 ## Features

 - ✅ Listens for `DepositRequested` events from the SectorVault contract
+- ✅ **Dynamically fetches** underlying tokens and weights from the vault
 - ✅ Automatically calculates underlying token amounts based on basket weights
-- ✅ Approves and transfers underlying tokens (WETH, UNI, AAVE)
+- ✅ Approves and transfers underlying tokens to the vault
 - ✅ Calls `fulfillDeposit` on the vault contract
 - ✅ **Automatic pending deposit handling** - checks and fulfills any pending deposits on startup
 - ✅ Block-based polling (no websocket dependencies)